pytorch/pytorch/docs/source/distributed.rst

         output.add_(100)
     if rank == 0:
         # if the explicit call to wait_stream was omitted, the output below will be
-        # non-deterministically 1 or 101, depending on whether the all_reduce overwrote
+        # non-deterministically 1 or 101, depending on whether all_reduce overwrote
-        # the value after the add completed.
+        # the value after add completed.
         print(output)